syncfusion-content/windowsforms-docs/WindowsForms/Map/Annotations.md

 ---
 layout: post
-title: Annotations | Windows Forms | Syncfusion
+title: Annotations in Windows-Forms Map Control | Syncfusion
-description: annotations
+description: Learn here all about the annotations feature of Syncfusion Windows Forms Map (Maps) control and more.
 platform: windowsforms
 control: Maps
 documentation: ug
 ---

-# Annotations
+# Annotations in Windows Forms Map (Maps)

 Annotations are used to add some message on map.
 In Maps control, annotations are denoted using the following major properties: